Looking for the best varicose veins exercise for legs?

 - Help sleep better at night

-Regular exercise increases general circulation while also reducing excess weight gain, another risk factor for varicose veins.
 While exercise will not cure varicose veins, it will help you manage your symptoms and lower your chance of developing new ones.
+Additionally, wearing compression stockings can be an added benefit for reducing pain, swelling, and other symptoms that cause discomfort.

 Walking, riding, and swimming are low-impact exercises that are gentle on the joints and aid blood circulation.